tableau/connector-plugin-sdk/docs/tdvt.md

 ### The agg.countd expression test and the join.null.int logical tests are failing

-Check that your database is correctly retuning column nullability information in the metadata.
+Check that your database is correctly returning column nullability information in the metadata.
 See [Design Considerations]({{ site.baseurl }}/docs/design) for more information.